alyssapradhan/bacterial_abm/README.md

-# A modified agent-based model of recombination and prosocial behavior in bacteria #
+# An agent-based model of recombination and prosocial behavior in bacteria #
 _By Cassandra Areff, Yumi Briones, Alyssa Pradhan, and Danielle Share_

 ## GOAL ##